Federal judge rules Florida social media law likely violates free speech

 “The plaintiffs are likely to prevail on the merits of their claim that these statutes violate the First Amendment,” Hinkle wrote.
 The First Amendment of the United States Constitution guarantees citizens the right to free speech.

 The lawsuit said the bill signed by Florida Governor Ron DeSantis, a Republican, in May was unconstitutional.
 It was filed by internet lobbying groups NetChoice and Computer & Communications Industry Association (CCIA).
-The groups' members include Facebook (FB.O), Twitter (TWTR.N) and Alphabet's (GOOGL.O) Google.
+The groups’ members include Facebook, Twitter and Alphabet’s Google.

 Florida was going to be the first state to regulate how social media companies moderated online speech.
 The new law would have made it easier for Florida’s attorney general and others in the state to sue the tech companies over claims that platforms have imposed content moderation on users unfairly or inconsistently.